 If you are one of the 40 million Americans who suffer from a chronic sleep disorder, then your biggest concern might be the effects this could have on the following day.
 How many cups of coffee would you need to get through the day?
 Would your boss notice if you fell asleep at your desk?
 And would anyone care if you didn’t look your best?

 While these thoughts are valid, we often forget that lack of quality sleep is not only about the short-term impact it can have.
-Sleep, and quality sleep in particular, is as essential to our health as eating healthily, fresh air and exercising regularly.
-Unfortunately, two thirds of adults worldwide don’t get enough sleep.
+Sleep and quality sleep are as essential to our health as eating healthily, fresh air and exercising regularly.
+Unfortunately, two-thirds of adults worldwide don’t get enough sleep.

 Even teenagers are not getting enough sleep!
 According to some studies, the amount of sleep teenagers get has been decreasing for decades.
 And lack of sleep is no laughing matter.
 A study at Stanford University found that sleep deprivation causes severe health issues and can even lead to suicide.

 How do you feel when you haven’t had a good night's sleep?
 Not very good I presume!
 This is why lack of sleep can affect creativity, impair your decision-making abilities and even make you unfit for activities like driving.
 Falling asleep behind the wheel is not uncommon and thousands of crashes are reported every year; some which cause injuries or fatalities.

 Just as you switch off your computer or other devices - or at least you should - before bed, your body needs to switch off.
 This is because most if not all functions of your body are directly affected by the amount and quality of your sleep.
 While good sleep doesn't necessarily equal good productivity, the opposite is always true; poor sleep equals poor performance.
 Many of us think sleeping is only about lying in bed unconscious.
 It is partly!
 But what also happens while we sleep is more important as our body is unable to perform certain functions while we are awake or out and about.